-- Write pseudocode for an efficient algorithm and explain the idea of that algorithm.
-Hint: The algorithm for Question 3 may come in handy. - 2.
-What is the asymptotic worst-case complexity of each of the algorithm?
-Explain your answer.
+- 1. Develop JUnit tests for the algorithm, covering both special and general cases.
+Include one test for the example above. - Write pseudocode for an efficient algorithm and explain the idea of that algorithm.
+Hint: The algorithm for Question 3 may come in handy. - 3.
+What is the asymptotic worst-case complexity of the algorithm?
+Explain your answer. - 4.
+Implement your algorithm as a method eliminate.